While there aren’t any casinos right in the heart of the twin cities, the Minneapolis/Saint Paul area has three nearby casinos south of town.

 From downtown Saint Paul, the distance to Mystic Lake and Treasure Island casinos is almost exactly the same, 35 miles.

 Treasure Island boasts 2,200 slot machine/video poker machines, and 44 table games, 27 of which are blackjack tables.
+There’s also EZ Baccarat, Three-Card Poker and the like.
+The stadium gaming area has blackjack and roulette.

 Treasure Island Resort Amenities